odbalapure/openai-api/01.chat-completion/README.md

 - Keep prompts simple and direct
     - Good: 'summarize the paper in one paragraphq'
     - Bad: 'think step by step and summarize this paper while considering key findings, methods, implication'
-- Avoid chain of thoughts
+- Use chain of thoughts
-    - They already generate internal thought process
-    - Its better to ask for final model to avoid performance degradation
+    - Explicitly ask the model to reason step by step, instead of jumping straight to an answer.
+    - LLMs are token predictors, not truth validators:
+        - Asking for "the answer" triggers pattern recall.
+        - Asking for "step by step" triggers internal logic simulation.
 - Use delimiters for clarification
     - Use XML tags, markdown for code blocks etc.
 - Start with zero-shot, then use few-shot if needed